-The inbox continues to evolve and become an essential part of the customer experience in 2016.
+The inbox continues to evolve and become an essential part of the customer experience.
 In this article I’ll show off brilliant examples of using product and customer data to trigger personalized email marketing campaigns, including examples of referral email campaigns.

 Airbnb – Behavioral email marketing example – Next Day Listing View